Kaori61/crime-data-analysis/README.md

 ## Dataset Content
 * London Business Crime dataset is publically available data that can be downloaded from here [London Datastore](https://data.london.gov.uk/dataset/mps-business-crime-dashboard-data/).
-The data contains a range of records of crimes such as date, borough, type of crime and more.
+The data contains the last 2 years of a range of crimes such as date, borough, type of crime and more.

 ## Business Requirements